teekuningas/clothinv/README.md

     ```
 *   This command performs the following:
     1. Starts a PostgreSQL Docker container.
     2. Initializes the database (e.g., `inventory_db_dev`) with the required schema from `backend/schema_postgres.sql`.
-This schema defines tables for items, locations, categories, owners, images, and image blobs.
+This schema defines tables for items, locations, categories, owners, and images.
     3. Starts a PostgREST Docker container connected to the PostgreSQL database.
     4. Outputs the PostgREST API URL (e.g., `http://localhost:4000`) and a JWT token for authentication.
 *   Enter the provided PostgREST API URL and JWT Token into Clothinv's settings page under the "PostgREST" provider.